Quantum Optimization Heuristics with an Application to Knapsack Problems: xQAOA for Knapsack Problems

 \subsubsection{Biased Single Qubit Mixers}

-Next we propose our single qubit mixers using the same biased distribution $\{p_i\}_i$ used for the initial state of Equation~\ref{eq:logistic}.
-By doing so we force the quantum algorithm to stay relative close to the Lazy Greedy solution, thus avoiding to consider unfeasible solutions.
-Specifically, we use the Hourglass mixer of Sec.~\ref{sec:hourglass} to implicitly use a Hamiltinian that has $\ket{p}$ as its ground state.
+Next, we propose our single qubit mixers using the same biased distribution $\{p_i\}_i$ used for the initial state of Equation~\ref{eq:logistic}.
+By doing so we force the quantum algorithm to stay relatively close to the Lazy Greedy solution, thus avoiding considering unfeasible solutions.
+Specifically, we use the Hourglass mixer of Sec.~\ref{sec:hourglass} to implicitly use a Hamiltonian that has $\ket{p}$ as its ground state.

-It should be stressed that because of the absence of qubit-qubit interactions in both the Knapsack cost function as well as the hourglass mixer, the algorithm thus far does not qualify as a true quantum algorithm, as it only involves single qubit gates.
+It should be stressed that because of the absence of qubit-qubit interactions in both the Knapsack cost function as well as the hourglass mixer, the algorithm thus far does not qualify as a true quantum algorithm, as it only involves single-qubit gates.
 The algorithm can therefore be simulated efficiently classically and should be considered a \emph{quantum-inspired} algorithm.
 Yet we will see in the next section that despite this simplicity it will often outperform standard classical algorithms.